Climdyn/qgs/documentation/source/files/model/maooam_model.rst

 Fields expansion
 ----------------

-The fields of the model can expanded on these basis according to
+The fields of the model can expanded on these sets of basis functions according to

 .. math::